erstwhile/resume/README.md

 *OurGoods* ( http://ourgoods.org ) - Ruby on Rails development, including HAML and SASS.
 A barter network for the creative community.

+*OccupyMosaic* ( http://mosaic.occupy.net ) - Application to collect photos that are being posted live on a Twitter.
+Sinatra / HAML / Javascript / Twitter API.

 *Core77 Design Awards* ( http://core77designawards.com ) - Lead Developer.
 Design refresh / optimization / new features for a Wordpress Multisite deployment for an annual international industrial design competition.

 *OccupyMap* ( http://map.occupy.net ) Lead Developer / Product Development.
 Ushahidi with a data API developed in Sinatra.
 A visual archive of Occupy Wall Street protests developed with the Occupy Wall Street Technology Operations Working Group.